OxfordRSE/python-packaging-course/site/content/part2_reusing_a_package/maintaining-your-pkg-independantly-from-your-analysis.md

     Hint: Use `pip --help` to get alist of available `pip` commands.
 3.  re-install `tstools` in editable mode.
-4. Modify the `tstools.vis.plot_trajectory_subset` so that it returns the maximum value over the trajectory subset, in addition to the `figure` and `axis`.
+4. Modify the `tstools.vis.plot_trajectory_subset` so that it returns the maximum value over the trajectory subset, in addition to `figure` and `axis`.
     Hint: You can use the numpy function `amax` to find the maximum of an array.
-5. What is the maximum value of the timeseries in `analysis1/data/timeseries1.csv` between t=0 and t = 4 ?
+5. Edit and run the script `analysis2/analysis2.py` to print the maximum value of the timeseries `analysis2/data/hotwire.csv` between t=0 and t = 0.25.

 In editable mode, `pip install` just write a file `<package-name>.egg-link` at the package installation location in place of the actual package.
 This file contains the location of the package in your package project directory:

 ```shell